Florida’s Zero Textbook Cost Course Indicator FAQ’s

 How can I identify ZTC courses in the FloridaShines Course Catalog?

-Zero Textbook Cost (ZTC) courses on the FloridaShines Catalog will be identified with an indicator, or icon, that contains the ZTC initials.
-This icon will be displayed in the overview, as well as the details of the course section.
+Zero Textbook Cost (ZTC) courses on the FloridaShines Catalog are identified with an indicator, or icon, that contains the ZTC initials.
+This icon displays in the overview, as well as the details of the course section.

-Additionally, students will be able to filter their search to find courses that are designated as ZTC in the FloridaShines Course Catalog.
+Additionally, students can filter their search to find courses that are designated as ZTC in the FloridaShines Course Catalog.

 How do courses get the ZTC designation?